 Now that we have the Cloud Foundry CLI installed, lets login to AppFog.
-Go to the AppFog overview page in the Control Portal by navigation using the “AppFog" link listed in the drop down navigation bar:
+Go to the AppFog overview page in the Control Portal by navigating to Services > AppFog on the left-side vertical navigation bar:

 Now navigate to the "US East" AppFog region from the left-side navigation tree:

 cf login shell command from the "Overview" tab.
 The command should look similar to: